Lobbying in South Australia: Funding of lobby groups

+New state laws, the Electoral (Accountability and Integrity) Amendment Act 2024, which came into operation on 1 July 2025, have banned political donations, instead funding parties and candidates with taxpayer funds.
+The effect of the changes mean that minor parties and independents will be at a disadvantage, while incumbent parties will be well funded to run their campaigns with public money, although the legislation includes provisions such as advance payments to new entrants, who will be entitled to receive donations of up to $5,000 and will also be subject to a spending cap.
+According to The Australia Institute, around 75 per cent of public funding will go to the major parties, and only 1-2 per cent to new entrants.
+South Australia's changes have gone further than any other state, and possibly any other country, with this legislation.

 Resources and energy sector lobbyists

-During the Rann government and more recently the Weatherill Government (post 2011), significant efforts were made to encourage mineral and energy resource development in South Australia.
+During the Rann government and later the Weatherill government (post 2011), significant efforts were made to encourage mineral and energy resource development in South Australia.
 Government initiatives were welcomed by the private sector, many of which engaged third party lobbyists to further their objectives.
 Some lobbyists represent these sectors as part of a broader portfolio of interests (Bespoke Approach, for example) while others such as Barker Wentworth are more specialised.
 Crosby Textor is another high profile international lobbying firm active in this area in SA.

 Marathon Resources compensation claim

 Exploration company Marathon Resources successfully lobbied the South Australian government for compensation after a ban on mining was introduced in the Arkaroola Protection Area, where the company had previously been exploring for uranium.
 In 2011, the company had three former Labor ministers, a former state Liberal MP and a former federal Liberal minister lobbying for the company or sitting on its board.
 The company's lobbyists included ALP lobbyist John Quirke, former Liberal MP Graham Gunn, and the firm Bespoke Approach (which is composed of Nick Bolkus, Alexander Downer and Ian Smith).
 Chris Schacht was sitting on the company's board during the compensation drive.
 In 2012, the company was paid $5 million in compensation by the Government of South Australia.